alobanov/alobanov.github.io/_posts/2024-10-13-git-town-workflow.md

 ~ on [feat/mob-1-test-fix]
 {% endhighlight %}

-<small>Лог команды <span class="wordcode">hack</span></small> 👆
+<small>Log of the <span class="wordcode">hack</span> command</small> 👆

 <div class="spacer"></div>

 ---

-## Быстрая синхронизация
+## Quick sync

-Работая в <span class="wordcode">feature-ветке</span>, нужно обновить основную ветку и выполнить ребейз для интеграции последних изменений. Команда <span class="wordcode">git town sync</span> автоматизирует этот процесс: обновляет основную ветку и выполняет ребейз, упрощая синхронизацию.
+Working in a <span class="wordcode">feature branch</span>, you need to update the main branch and rebase to integrate the latest changes.
+The <span class="wordcode">git town sync</span> command automates this process: it updates the main branch and performs a rebase, simplifying synchronization.

 <div class="spacer"></div>